Volunteering & Recruitment

 What would volunteering involve?

 ARC is a growing organisation, with over 50 volunteers.
-It is a registered charity and is supported by Wokingham District Council and other donors.
+It is a registered charity and is supported by Wokingham Borough Council and other donors.
 It is an autonomous voluntary organisation with its own Management Committee.

-The style of counselling used at ARC is active client-centred – in other words, the worker helps the client to work out what they want and how to get it.
-They do this in a non-judgmental and supportive way, always accepting what the client decides.
+The style of counselling used at ARC is active client-centred – in other words, the counsellor helps the client to work out what they want and how to get it.
+They do this in a non-judgemental and supportive way, always accepting what the client decides.
 We do not have a ‘message’ for clients; we are not anti anything or pro anything else – we are simply there for our clients.
 This approach is used in all our work with clients whether it is counselling, information work or meeting client needs in other ways.